CDSoft/luax/doc/src/luax.md

 - `$PREFIX/lib/luax.lua`: a pure Lua reimplementation of some LuaX libraries, usable in any Lua 5.4 interpreter.
-- `$PREFIX/lib/luax.lar`: a compressed archive containing the precompiled LuaX runtimes for all supported platforms
+- `$PREFIX/lib/luax.lar`: a compressed archive containing the precompiled LuaX runtimes for all supported platforms (if the cross-compilation is enabled).

 ## Usage